-Rebates are still available for solar photovoltaic (PV) systems installed on multifamily and commercial sites (served by electric rates E-2, E-4, or E-7).
-You can make your reservation as soon as you have a signed contract to purchase and install the PV system.
-Once the reservation is approved you have 12 months to install your system (or 24 months for new construction).
-Funding is first-come, first-served so apply early to reserve funds for your project.
+Applicants may request to be on the wait-list for solar photovoltaic (PV) systems installed on multifamily and commercial sites (served by electric rates E-2, or E-4).
+You can apply to the wait-list as soon as you have a signed contract to purchase and install the PV system.

-Residential PV rebate funds were fully reserved in 2014.
-For information on the new group-buy discount solar program visitwww.cityofpaloalto.org/solar
+PV rebate funds for residential projects were fully reserved in 2014.
+For information on residential solar click here.

 Net Energy Metering and Billing for Solar Customers